stat6863-s18/course-reflections-wiki/week-01-reflections/amartinez145-stat6863.md

-# Questions about Problems and Recipes

-# Questions about Problems and Recipes

 [Course Structure Quiz, Question 1]
 * Question (amartinez145-stat6863): What method will be used to share the Week1 setup demo (screen-sharing, video/teleconference, hangout IM only)?
 Should we send any files in advance?